wadehammes/delmarva-site/src/components/VideoPlayer/README.md

 ## Performance Considerations

-- Videos are not muted by default for better user experience
+- Videos are muted by default for better autoplay compatibility
-- Use appropriate video formats and compression for local files
+- Uses debounced play detection to prevent rapid toggles
-- Consider using `poster` for better loading experience
+- SSR-safe with client-side only rendering
 - YouTube and Vimeo videos are loaded asynchronously
 - The 16:9 aspect ratio is maintained across all screen sizes